Designorate

 The aim of this stage is to configure the process by defining the functions of the product that will be assessed and the potential failures that may occur while using the product in relation to each function.

-Once the failures were identified, the consequences of each failure were defined before starting to conduct the risk assessment for each failure.
+Once the failures were identified, each failure's consequences were defined before conducting each failure's consequences were defined before conducting the risk assessment for each failure.

 Risk Assessment Stage